"Q: What do you get when you cross a snowman with a vampire ? A: Frostbite."

 What are the 'Domes' ?

 They are very flat snow summits across the Antarctic High plateau.
-From what I know, they've been named more or less according to their altitude while being discovered by the first pilots to fly airplanes above the continent in the 50s.
+From what I know, they've been named more or less according to their altitude while being discovered by the first pilots to fly airplanes across the continent in the 50s.
 At the time it was an IAGP project led by Gordon Robin of the British Antarctic Survey.
 Thus Dome A, B, C...
 But there were some mistakes in their altitudes and some domes weren't real summits, thus Dome D and E were later removed from the maps.
 'B' is not quite a dome but more of a ridge and was thus renamed 'Ridge B'.
 And Dome F is actually higher than Dome C by 500 meters.

 Other minor domes were discovered later, particularly thanks to the advent of satellite imagery: Sipple Dome in west Antarctica, Talos Dome in Oates Land where a new Epica drilling starts in 2005, Liberty Dome behind the Filmbulheimein range...
 They all depend on where the ice flows.